Green Number Plates And EV Zones Explained

 What Is A Zero Emission Zone?

-With the UK’s deadline to ban the sale of any new diesel, petrol and hybrid cars not too far off, cities across the UK are adopting zero-emission zones or clean air zones to help reduce pollution and improve the quality of life for residents.
+With the UK’s deadline to ban the sale of any new diesel, petrol and hybrid cars in the not too distant future, cities across the UK are adopting zero-emission zones or clean air zones to help reduce pollution and improve the quality of life for residents.

 Zero-emission zones or low emission zones (LEZs) are also referred to as clean air zones (CAZs) in England.
 These areas will charge or penalise vehicles for pollution based on their Euro emissions standard.
 Any vehicle with higher emissions is either unable to enter a zero-emission zone or pay an additional charge to enter.